ankrutik/notes/aws/solutions_arch_cert/notes.md

 Replication can be configured to replicate log data every 5 mintues on S3; can only be set up during initial creation.

+The different cluster states of an Amazon EMR cluster are listed below.
+STARTING — The cluster provisions, starts, and configures EC2 instances.
+BOOTSTRAPPING — Bootstrap actions are being executed on the cluster.
+RUNNING — A step for the cluster is currently being run.
+WAITING — The cluster is currently active, but has no steps to run.
+TERMINATING - The cluster is in the process of shutting down.
+TERMINATED - The cluster was shut down without error.
+TERMINATED_W|TH_ERRORS - The cluster was shut down with errors.

 ## AWS Glue

 **Extract Transform Load**